Damascus-Cassette/Damascus-Cassette-Blog/content/portfolio/2025/observations-on-godots-editor-for-plugins-and-at-tool/index.md

 ---

-Below is an overview of how I understand Godot & it's Editor operates.
+Below is an overview of how I understand Godot and it's Editor operates.
 This *was* meant to be a short pre-ramble for the complex `@tool` UI article, but evolved into something much more in-depth.
 It's a bit loose since it's based on my experience with godot thus far, and I expect minor inaccuracies.
 It is the workbench after all!

 I'd honestly recommend that anyone reading this to already have some experience in godot, and a tolerance for a lot of words.

 ---